 For instance, if you see that there is potential to grow the transaction size on mobile devices, then you can set an attainable target to achieve that.
 On the other side, you can look into what channels your clientele buys from the most and set specific actions to target those ones.

 b.
 Upsell & Cross-sell Rates

-When done correctly, upsell and cross-sell techniques can significantly boost customer loyalty as you are anticipating their needs and providing them with a targeted shopping experience.
-This is what makes it a great indicator to set as a target given that happy clients mean more sales and revenue, especially for B2B businesses.
+When done correctly, upsell and cross-sell techniques can significantly boost customer loyalty as you anticipate their needs and provide them with a targeted shopping experience.
+This is what makes it a great indicator to set as a target, given that happy clients mean more sales and revenue, especially for B2B businesses.

 c.
 Total Orders

 The total order is a key element that directly influences revenue.
 It basically represents the number of sales a business is achieving in the course of a month, and it is a great target to implement for this particular goal.